dd-pardal/clara/README.md

 - A Twitter developer account (application necessary).

 These requirements are not optional and if you want to run C.L.A.R.A. without going through the hassle of satisfying all of them, you’ll need to edit the code yourself to remove its dependency on them.

+**If you want to publish a bot (or any other piece of software) that includes code from this repository, you must follow the license!** This includes making the source code of your software also publicly available.

 ### Instructions